lesysang1322002/EC_Challenge_2024_Test/APIReference/README.md

 ## LbMotion.waitDistance

 ### Mô tả
-The program waits (blocking the program flow) in this function until Leanbot travels the desired distance in steps.
+The program waits in this function until Leanbot travels the desired distance in steps.
 Then process the next line of code.

 ### Cú pháp